Making Tax Digital (MTD) is legislation from HMRC that affects how all VAT-registered businesses must do their VAT accounting.

 - A dialogue box will appear asking you if you’re sure you’re happy with the return.
 Click the Finalise and Submit button to complete the submission.

 - You’ll be shown the VAT Return List, which shows the return and a brief status message about how it’s progressing.
-You can view this list in future by repeating Step #2 above.
+You can view this list in future by repeating Step 2 above.